-Perhaps the most popular of Door County's lookout towers, Eagle Tower in Peninsula State Park was closed and deconstructed 2016 for structural concerns.
+Perhaps the most popular of Door County's lookout towers, Eagle Tower in Peninsula State Park was closed and deconstructed in 2016 for structural concerns.
 The Friends of Peninsula State Park launched a fundraising drive to rebuild the tower; the organization reached its financial goal in August 2018.
 The new tower is now open and visitors can climb the stairs or choose to walk the 850-ft elevated boardwalk that winds through the forest to the observation platform for a panoramic view of the coast.

 First built in 1914 as a way to watch for forest fires following the 1871 Peshtigo Fire, the tower was rebuilt in 1932.
 Although serving as a fire tower, it was still open to the public.
 Soon, there were more tourists climbing the tower than forest fire watchmen, and one the greatest Door County attractions was born.

-From atop Eagle Tower, standing 250 feet above Green Bay, you can easily see the charming village of Ephraim nestled against Eagle Harbor to the east.
-(The tower itself is 76 feet tall.)
+From atop Eagle Tower, standing 230 feet above Green Bay, you can easily see the charming village of Ephraim nestled against Eagle Harbor to the east.
 Look west across the bay on a clear day, and you’ll see the Upper Peninsula of Michigan.
 Down in the water below, just off the shore of Nicolet Bay, look for the horseshoe shape that gave Horseshoe Island its name.